-The best Logitech headset with a wired connection that we've tested is the Logitech G Pro X Gaming Headset.
+The best Logitech gaming headset with a wired connection that we've tested is the Logitech G Pro X Gaming Headset.
 These good wired gaming headphones have a much more casual and retro design than most other Logitech gaming headsets, and their detachable boom microphone makes them great for day-to-day use as well.
 Their microphone performance is very good, and your voice sounds full-bodied, clear, and easy to hear in loud situations.
 Their wired connection means you can easily plug them into the controller of most modern consoles, and their out-of-the-box sound profile is fairly well-balanced.
 If you prefer your headphones sound a specific way, you can also adjust their sound via a graphic EQ within Logitech's G HUB software.

 Like most larger over-ear gaming headphones, their frequency response consistency is quite poor, so different people will likely experience their sound profile differently, and you may need to slightly adjust them on your head every time you wear them.
 They also don't block out very much background noise, which could be an issue if you want to use them as regular headphones in the office or on a bus.
-That being said, these are a good pair of gaming headphones if you prefer a more stable, wired connection.
+That said, these are a good pair of gaming headphones if you prefer a more stable, wired connection.

 The Logitech G432 Gaming Headset is the best Logitech headset in the budget category that we've tested.
-This wired gaming headphones use a similarly comfortable earcup design as other Logitech models.
+These wired gaming headphones use a similarly comfortable earcup design as other Logitech models.
 Thanks to their wired design, they're audio and microphone compatible with PC, PS4, and Xbox One.
 Although they have some problems with bass and treble delivery, their out-of-the-box sound profile is still quite well-balanced, and if you prefer a different sound, you can tweak them using the Logitech G HUB's graphic EQ or presets.
 They also have an excellently-performing boom microphone, so your voice is easily understandable and clear, even in noisy environments.

 Unfortunately, they have pretty simple controls as you can only adjust for volume or mute the microphone by flipping it up.
 As they're at a lower price point, they have a pretty plasticky build quality that some may find a little cheap.
 Still, if you're on a budget and you're looking for a pair of wired gaming headphones that deliver excellent overall performance for their price, these are a solid choice.